xnuinside/omymodels/README.md

 ![badge1](https://img.shields.io/pypi/v/omymodels) ![badge2](https://img.shields.io/pypi/l/omymodels) ![badge3](https://img.shields.io/pypi/pyversions/omymodels)

 O!
-My Models (omymodels) is a library to generate from SQL DDL Python Models for GinoORM (I hope to add several more ORMs in future), Pydantic classes and Python Dataclasses (dataclasses module).
+My Models (omymodels) is a library to generate from SQL DDL Python Models for SQLAlchemy, GinoORM (I hope to add several more ORMs in future), Pydantic classes and Python Dataclasses (dataclasses module).

-By default method **create_models** generate GinoORM models, to get Pydantic models output use argument `models_type='pydantic'`
+By default method **create_models** generate GinoORM models, to get Pydantic models output use argument `models_type='pydantic'` ('sqlalchemy' for SQLAlchemy models. 'dataclass' for Dataclasses).
+A lot of examples in tests/.

 For example,